23+ Questions To Ask Before Hiring a CRO Agency

 CRO projects require a lot of time.
 There are too many resources involved.

-Agencies that try to cut corners, end up launching simple tests (test the color of a button or the text on a CTA).
-While some of these experiments generate some results, it is NOT a winning long-term strategy.
+Agencies that try to cut corners end up launching simple tests (test the color of a button or the text on a CTA).
+While some of these experiments yield results, it is not a winning long-term strategy.

-I like to understand how many hours the team I will be working with will spend on my project.
+I would like to understand how many hours the team I will be working with will dedicate to my project.

 What if the agency doesn’t tell me how much time they spend on my project?